Vastlab/SSFiOWL/README.md

 Please ensure this repo is cloned and in your path.

 ###### Feature Extraction
-Since none of our approaches perform any backpropagation, we pre-extract features from the self supervised networks and use them for all our experiments.
+We pre-extract features from the self supervised networks and use them for all our experiments.
-For extracting the features please use the script provided at https://github.com/Vastlab/vast/blob/main/tools/FeatureExtraction.py
+For extracting the features please use either `FromCSV.py` or `FromDirectoryStructures.py` based on how your data is structured.
+The scripts are present at https://github.com/Vastlab/vast/tree/main/vast/scripts/FeatureExtractors.

 ###### Non-Backpropagating Incremental Learning (NIL)
 Sample command used to run incremental learning experiments using the NIL approach